Memphis vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament First Round

 Memphis vs. Florida Atlantic Betting Trends

-- Memphis has covered 16 times in 33 matchups with a spread this season.
+- Memphis has compiled a 16-15-2 record against the spread this season.

-- So far this season, 18 out of the Tigers' 33 games have hit the over.

 - Florida Atlantic has compiled a 21-10-1 record against the spread this year.